At risk of slipping behind, Katie Porter lashes out in final Senate debate

 In a California Elections and Policy Poll conducted in late January, 31% of Latino likely voters were undecided, with a slim preference for Porter over Garvey and Schiff.

-The figures are a slight change from earlier surveys conducted by the Latino Community Foundation in November, which identified 40% of Latino likely voters as undecided.
+The figures are a slight change from separate surveys commissioned by the Latino Community Foundation in November, which identified 40% of Latino likely voters as undecided.

 Lead pollster Matt Barreto said in a statement at the time of the survey’s release that there was no clear favorite candidate among likely Latino voters.
 “The Latino vote is more consequential in the California primary for Democrats than perhaps any other primary contest in 2024,” he said, later adding that the Latino vote in California still trends very heavily Democratic.
 “Whichever Democrat or Democrats emerge in the top two will only be successful if they have strong backing from Latino voters.”

-Note: Clarification: This story has been updated to reflect that the poll was commissioned, not conducted, by the Latino Community Foundation.